 You can play an essential role in their development, integrating the puppy into your daily routines and introducing them to a range of new experiences and environments as they prepare for their important career.
 The goal is to nurture each puppy so they become well socialised, confident and focused before they embark on their formal training program.

 Puppy Raisers receive ongoing training and support throughout this period.
-You’ll develop a powerful bond with an amazing animal and play an important role in helping people with vision impairment, children with autism, and their families to achieve independence.
+You’ll develop a powerful bond with an amazing animal and play an important role in helping people with low vision or blindness, children with autism, and their families to achieve independence.

 Care for a dog-in-training

 Play a vital role in helping our dogs-in-training to prepare for their life-changing careers.

 Once our puppies are ready to begin formal training, our volunteer Home Boarders step in to provide a loving home during this period.

 Our dogs in formal training stay at our onsite kennels during the week, to take part in their training sessions, and stay with a Home Boarder over the weekend.
 All food and veterinary bills are covered by Guide Dogs during the dog’s stay.

 Home Boarding is an ideal way to enjoy the benefits of having a dog, without the need to keep them occupied during the week.
 It also provides more flexibility, making it the perfect role for people who want to volunteer but might not meet all of our Puppy Raising criteria.